Lover of vintage and all things architecture. I love sharing home decor and architecture ideas.

 There is nothing more Americana and more beautiful than a Cape Cod style home.
 I love the charm and character.
-The style first began on the shores of New England on the rugged stoney shores of the Atlantic Ocean.
+The style first began on the shores of New England on the rugged, stony shores of the Atlantic Ocean.
 Its lure may be a subliminal yearning for the water.

-- A steep roof and either 1 or 1/2 stories in height (for me, I define a Cape Cod as always having 1 1/2 stories and making the best use of the attic, but technically this not true).
+- Steep roof and either 1 or 1/2 stories in height (for me, I define a Cape Cod as always having 1 1/2 stories and making the best use of the attic, but technically this not true).

 - Symmetrical in appearance, with the door in the center and dormer for utilitarian purposes of light, added space, and ventilation.